Prathinav-kV/my_beginner_tutorials/README.md

 ## Description

-The `beginner_tutorials` package is a simple ROS 2 package developed as part of the ROS 2 Humble beginner tutorials.
-This package includes a publisher node (`talker`) and a subscriber node (`listener`).
-The publisher sends a custom string message, while the subscriber receives and logs the message.
-These nodes demonstrate basic publisher-subscriber communication in ROS 2.
+The 'beginner_tutorials' package is a simple ROS 2 package developed as part of the ROS 2 Humble tutorials.
+This package includes a service node (add_two_ints_service) and a client node (add_two_ints_client).
+The service node provides a service to add two integers, while the client node sends a request to add two integers and receives the result.
+These nodes demonstrate basic service-client communication in ROS 2.

 ## Dependencies